Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Results for various geometries

-We start with the most basic geometrical models and explore the emission coming from a SL shaped as a sphere, half-sphere, and a thin ring of 1\degr\ width.
+We started with the most basic geometrical models and explored the emission from a SL that is shaped as a sphere, hemisphere, and a narrow ring of 1\degr\ width.
 We also assumed that the effective temperature is constant over the SL.
 Studying these basic cases can support our general understanding of the SL emission and its polarization.
-The equatorial velocity of the plasma flow in the SL $\beta_{\rm eq}$ is fixed here at the value of 0.35, which corresponds to $\beta_0=0.68$ for a NS with a radius $R=12$~km and a mass $M=1.4~M_\odot$.
+The equatorial velocity of the plasma flow in the SL $\beta_{\rm eq}$ was fixed at the value of 0.35, which corresponds to $\beta_0=0.68$ for a NS with a radius $R=12$~km and a mass $M=1.4~M_\odot$.

-We first look at the emission coming from the whole sphere (Fig.~\ref{fig:Fig2.5}a) for different inclination angles noted in the plot.
-The emission, apart from the energies above the peak in the luminosity, is not polarized, independent of the inclination, as the problem is almost symmetric.
+We first studied the emission from the whole sphere (Fig.~\ref{fig:Fig2.5}a) for different inclination angles noted in the plot.
+Except for the energies above the peak in the luminosity, the emission is almost not polarized, regardless of the inclination, because the problem is nearly symmetric.
 The increase in PD is connected to the exponential cutoff in the spectrum of the SL and the Doppler effect.
-Relativistic rotation of the SL increases the observed energy of the light coming from the part of the SL where the matter flows toward the observer.
-As the light coming from that part of the SL is polarized, we see an increase in PD.
-This pattern is also more visible for higher inclinations due to the direction of the matter flow being parallel to the equator of the NS.
-The most peculiar thing here is the variation of the PA with energy: in the extreme case of inclination $i=90\degr $ (red lines), we see three 'steps', and for the smaller inclinations, the pattern is smoothed.
-These 'steps' appear also due to the Doppler effect: at lower energies, we see mostly the emission coming from the part of the sphere that is flowing away from the observer, and the light coming from that area is polarized perpendicular to the disk plane, so the PA is zero.
-For the medium energies, the flux is dominated by the observed middle section of the star from the poles to the equator.
-This light is polarized in the disk plane, so the PA is $90\degr$.
-At the higher energies, we see the emission from the part of the sphere where matter flows towards the observer.
-Here we again have a polarization perpendicular to the disk plane, PA is $180\degr$.
+The rotation of the SL increases the observed energy of the light from the part of the SL in which the matter flows toward the observer.
+As the light from that part of the SL is polarized, the PD increases.
+This pattern is also more visible for higher inclinations because the direction of the matter flow is parallel to the NS equator.
+The variation in the PA with energy is most peculiar: in the extreme case of an inclination $i=90\degr$ (red lines), three steps appear, and for the lower inclinations, the pattern is smoothed.
+These steps also appear due to the Doppler effect: at lower energies, the emission from the part of the sphere that moves away from the observer dominates, and the light from this area is polarized perpendicular to the disk plane, so that PA=$0\degr$ (or $180\degr$).
+For medium energies, the flux is dominated by the observed middle section of the NS from the poles to the equator.
+This light is polarized in the disk plane, so that PA=$90\degr$.
+At higher energies, the emission from the part of the sphere where matter flows toward the observer is observed.
+The polarization is again perpendicular to the disk plane, and the PA is zero.